LNL3D/LNL3D.github.io/docs/updatingsoftware.md

 ## **Introduction**
 ???+ info "Before You Begin"
     This page is a guide on how to properly update your TL or LNL printer.
-This guide is compatible with all TL-D3, H2, D5, D6 printers.
+This guide is compatible with all TL-D3, H2, D5, and D6 printers.
 All steps are necessary in-order to complete the process.
 Please read every section carefully as one missed step can lead to malfunction.
 Proceed at your own risk.
 ___

 !!!
 Example "Resources"